 The Life Cube is the subject of Rainbow of Chaos

-The genesis of the art installation is Cohen's conviction that writing down your goals, dreams, wishes, and aspirations increases the chance of them happening.
+The genesis of the Life Cube art installation is Cohen's conviction that writing down your goals, dreams, wishes and aspirations increases the chance of them happening.

-He has experienced this first hand throughout his life and has seen this power working for others as well.
-Goal setting has been identified in studies as a major component in our sense of happiness.
+Cohen has experienced this first-hand throughout his life and has seen this power working for others as well.
+Indeed, goal setting has been identified in studies as a major component in our sense of happiness.
 Cohen is described by others as a force of nature, someone who moves mountains.
 That attitude is infectious.
-He invites people to write down their goals, dreams, wishes, and aspirations on so-called ‘wish sticks': postcards that can be dropped into slots in the installation.
+He invites people to write down their goals, dreams, wishes and aspirations on so-called ‘wish sticks': postcards that can be dropped into slots in the installation.

 “The Life Cube has become a community project, carried by so-called ‘Cube-ists’.
 People that have seen the power of the installation changing their life, and the life of others.”

 Cohen's philosophy behind this is simple but effective.
-By writing down your goals and dreams, you start a process of envisioning them, how to pursue them, breaking them down into the steps that are necessary, and you start actively pursuing them.
-According to Sonja Lyubomirsky, in her book The How of Happiness, setting goals is an effective strategy of raising our happiness, and works best with goals that are intrinsic, authentic, harmonious, flexible, and active.
+By writing down your goals and dreams, you start a process of envisioning them, considering how to pursue them, breaking them down into the steps that are necessary, and then actively pursuing them.
+Indeed, according to Sonja Lyubomirsky in her book The How of Happiness, setting goals is an effective strategy of raising our happiness, and works best with goals that are intrinsic, authentic, harmonious, flexible and active.

-In an interview segment that only partially made the final cut of the documentary, I extensively asked Cohen about how this goal setting could be misunderstood for the Law of Attraction and other pseudoscientific ideas.
-He emphasized that setting goals and writing them down starts a process that one works through, much along the lines of scientifically backed goal setting: setting goals and intentions in writing them down helps envision their outcome and process, creates ownership and identifies blockers, and creates accountability for these goals.
+In an interview segment that only partially made the final cut of my documentary, I extensively asked Cohen about how this goal setting could be misunderstood for the Law of Attraction and other pseudoscientific ideas.
+He emphasized that setting goals and writing them down starts a process that one works through, much along the lines of scientifically-backed goal setting: setting goals and intentions in writing them down helps envision their outcome and process, creates ownership and identifies blockers and creates accountability for these goals.

 Life Cube creator Scott Cohen with participating kids

-When hearing stories at the Life Cube about how the installation had changed the lives of people involved, from small things like someone finally deciding to propose and marry their partner or having a short-term goal to be more friendly and compassionate to others, to bigger things like artists being able to further pursue their career professionally, or people making radical life changes for the positive, it was clear that the Life Cube succeeded in installing more happiness in people, by this goal setting.
+When hearing stories at the Life Cube about how the installation had changed the lives of people involved, from small things like someone finally deciding to propose and marry their partner or having a short-term goal to be more friendly and compassionate to others, to bigger things like artists being able to further pursue their career professionally, or people making radical life changes for the positive, it was clear that the Life Cube succeeded in installing more happiness in people through goal setting activities.

-Next to goal setting, another big part of the happiness-inducing qualities of the Life Cube lie in what I have dubbed in the documentary “becoming child”.
-The Life Cube invites participants to be creative themselves, by painting on the installation, by participating in interactive workshops, and by either enjoying music performances or participating in them yourself.
+Alongside goal setting, another big part of the happiness-inducing qualities of the Life Cube lie in what I've dubbed in the documentary “becoming child”.
+The Life Cube invites participants to be creative themselves, by painting on the installation, participating in interactive workshops, and by either enjoying music performances or participating in them yourself.

 The effect of creativity on our happiness and well-being is a subject that has been extensively studied.
 Creativity helps us be happier because it enables us to express and process emotions; it activates the reward regions of our brain, and it helps us focus and enjoy the moment, also known as creating flow.

-Apart from this, something I heard a lot at the LIfe Cube, as you can see in the documentary, is that creativity helps us reconnect with our inner child and be more playful.
-Playfulness as a way to nurture our happiness is an idea that has been proposed by Bernard de Koven, and is backed by research that shows a clear correlation between playfulness and our sense of happiness .
+Apart from this, something I heard a lot at the Life Cube is that creativity helps us reconnect with our inner child and be more playful.
+In fact, playfulness as a way to nurture our happiness is an idea that has been proposed by Bernard de Koven, and is backed by research that shows a clear correlation between playfulness and our sense of happiness.
 The Cube creates an environment for people to be creative, to experience flow, and do all of that in a playful way, that instils happiness.